About Woodbridge

 Provost Welcome

-Thank you for choosing the Woodbridge Campus of NOVA, where we are student-centered and community-focused.
+Thank you for choosing the Woodbridge Campus where we prioritize students and fuel the talent pipeline that drives our region’s growth and prosperity.
 We look forward to seeing you on campus.

 Richmond Hill, Ed.D.